oceanprotocol/docs/user-guides/asset-hosting/uploader.md

 ---
-description: How to use Ocean decentralized backend storage
+description: How to use Ocean Uploader
 ---

-# Decentralized Backend Storage
+# Ocean Uploader

 ### What is Ocean Uploader?